New Danish Documentary Films

 Pernille Rose Grønkjær, 2019

-An examination of the explosive development in the so-called "deep brain stimulation" (DBS).
+An examination of the explosive development in "deep brain stimulation" (DBS).
 With permanent electrodes in selected areas of the brain, scientists can adjust abnormal activity and thereby normalise different kinds of psychiatric states.
 However, the method raises fundamental questions about what is normal, and how much we want our psyche manipulated with.

 Eva Marie Rødbro, 2019